Uptime Catalyst Facility

 Key Takeaways for Grant Writers

-- Not a traditional grant-maker: UCF operates a specialized results-based funding facility for contracted rural water service providers - it does not fund general development projects or UK-based organizations
+- Not a traditional grant-maker: UCF operates a specialised results-based funding facility for contracted rural water service providers - it does not fund general development projects or UK-based organisations

 - No public application process: Funding is distributed only through pre-existing contracts administered by Uptime Global